-Today they may be grandparents, but years ago, they enjoyed NES games.
-Programming will become important for elementary and junior high school students.
+become important for elementary and junior high school students.
 President Nojima wants customers to enjoy playing the nostalgic Space Invaders game while discussing computers and programming.

 PC DEPOT will enable customers who interact with the Company to have such an experience remotely as well.
 The Company is now in the process of preparing to provide such services.
 Thus, PC DEPOT is bolstering its entertainment staff while investing in its consultation workforce.
-Meanwhile, the Company will reduce its existing types of sales promotion and advertising activities.
-As part of work way reform, it will increase the number of days that the stores are closed.
+Meanwhile, the Company is reducing its existing types of sales promotion and advertising activities.
+As part of work way reform, it is increasing the number of days that stores are closed.